-As modern photographers, an absolute necessity is an online presence.
+As a modern photographer, it is an absolute necessity to have an online presence.
 Professionals rely on an online portfolio to gain new business.
-Anyone that is hoping to earn a bit of money from their photography is hoping to generate sales, and the way to do that in the 21st century includes a website and/or apps.
 Even the casual family photographer probably has (or wants) some online mechanism to share images with friends and family.
 This article is going to explore a wide variety of the web authoring tools, photo gallery proofing/delivery apps, and sales tools available for photographers.

 Just for clarification and disclosure, I want to share out what services I have personally used in the past, along with what I have been offered by the various companies by virtue of reaching out to them for information pertaining to this article.
 My first photography website was hosted by SmugMug.
-After a few years, I decided to investigate other options, and I moved to Zenfolio, where my main website currently is hosted.
-My SmugMug account is still live, and both of them will expire this Spring.
-As a result of this research, I am definitely making another move.
-I'll keep you in suspense, and share my decision at the end of the article.
+After a few years, I decided to investigate other options, and I moved to Wix, where my main website currently is hosted.

 I will outline each one separately, in alphabetical order, so you can see what the “pros” and “cons” are for that service, then at the end, I will offer my recommendations on which of these services make the most sense.
 Here are the items that I am most interested in determining from each vendor: